APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 On April 25th, the Daily Bruin [reported](https://dailybruin.com/2024/04/25/encampment-led-by-students-in-support-of-palestine-begins-outside-royce-hall) "An encampment led by students in support of Palestine began Thursday morning outside of Royce Hall.
 The encampment was organized by Students for Justice in Palestine, and garnered the attention of around 100 students by 10 a.m."
 SJP at UCLA lead the way with a [list of demands](https://www.instagram.com/p/C6MHxXNx3Bb/?hl=en&img_index=3) and together with UC Divest at UCLA and JVP at UCLA called on students to join them.
 [The post](https://www.instagram.com/p/C6MHxXNx3Bb/?hl=en&img_index=1) has approximately 17,630 “likes” (bottom right-of-center), showing the combined “marketing” power of the organizations.

-#### Nazi insignia appeared everywhere in the first two days of the pro-Palestinian protests.
+#### Nazi insignia appeared everywhere in the first two days of the pro-Palestinian protests

 <a href="https://www.cbsnews.com/news/facebook-removes-trump-campaign-ads-nazi-concentration-camp-symbol/"
 style="color:#0F52BA; text-decoration:none">&nbsp;A Trump ad </a>was removed by Facebook for using the same imagery—